TomyDurazno/alivebyyear/README.md

-Cantidad de personas vivas según rango de años (1900 - 2000)
+Number of people alive by age range (1900 - 2000)

+Examples in C# & Python